LUK34/ASK-DCA/README.md

 - Based on our demand we can increase our PODS count and we can decrease our PODS count.
 - To create PODS in k8s we will use manifest YML file.

+### What is Kubernetes Objects ???
+- Kubernetes Objects is basically a record of intent that you pass on to the kubernetes cluster.
+- Once you create the object, the kubernetes system will constantly work to ensure that object exists.

+### Approach to configure an Object ???
+- There are various ways in which we can configure an Kubernetes Object.
+- First approach is through the kubectl commands.
+- Second approach is through configuration file written in YAML.

 ### What is YML ???
 - YML stands for YET another markup language.
 - It is used to store the data in key-value format.